 It is with great joy that many of us received the verdict of the British people in their current general election.
 Good to see Jeremy Corbyn's version of social democracy return to the Labour Party, and to see how young people gravitated to a policy slate that is not saturated in greed and hypocrisy.
 Good ideals remain meaningful and are alive in the world regardless of the disdain that they meet for their utopianism.
 There is nothing wrong with trying to produce utopia, a better place, a kinder world.

 The victory of Corbyn brought back memories of his visit to India for the World Social Forum held in Mumbai in 2004.
-In the picture above, Corbyn sits between the Palestinian leader Mustafa Barghouti and the Indian writer (Arundhati Roy - congrats on your new novel Arundhati!).
+In the picture above, Corbyn sits between the Palestinian leader Marwan Barghouti and the Indian writer (Arundhati Roy - congrats on your new novel Arundhati!).
 With her fist in the air is Captain Lakshmi Sahgal, who chaired the session and whose daughter - Subhashini Ali - was Corbyn's translator into Hindi.
 I spoke to Subhashini about that panel.
 What she told me was a great deal of fun.
 So I wrote a little blog post about it, which you can read here.

 If you are going to Documenta 14 this year in Kassel (Germany), you could get to see Naeem Mohaiemen's Two Meetings and a Funeral - a three channel film about Bangladesh and the Third World Project.
 Naeem somehow dragooned me into working on this film with him.
 I had thought - initially - that I'd merely be the advisor, but then he dragged me before the cameras and made me a part of the film.
 In the picture above, from Kassel, I'm chatting with Samia Zennadi in the very room in Algiers where the 1973 NAM meeting was held.